towolf/towolf.github.com/docs/PsychTests/AlphaMultiplicationAccuracyTest.markdown

 0.5 <= maximumError < 1   : OpenGL truncates or rounds up.
 For a single
                             multiplication, Accuracy is off  0.5 parts
-                            in 255 more than would multiplying luminances using floating\-point values and rounding.
+                            in 255 more than would multiplying luminances using floating-point values and rounding.

 maximumError \>= 1         : Something is wrong.